cryptocrowd-city/xcrc-core-wallet/doc/xaya/trading.md

 Perhaps the simplest usecase is that of selling some unlimited asset or service.
-This situation may be because the developer of the game is selling something (which is unlimited in quantity) for CHI.
+This situation may be because the developer of the game is selling something (which is unlimited in quantity) for XCRC.
 Or it could be a guard "selling" the right for safe passage to players.

 In such a situation, trading should simply be done by [coding the game rules accordingly](#game-state-reacts).
 In other words, there will be rules in the game logic that state something like this:

-> Anyone sending `x` CHI to my address `Cabc` will get `x` gold pieces
+> Anyone sending `x` XCRC to my address `Cabc` will get `x` gold pieces
 > in return.

 Or perhaps:

-> Any player who sent `x` CHI to `Cabc` in the last 100 blocks will not be
+> Any player who sent `x` XCRC to `Cabc` in the last 100 blocks will not be
 > attacked when walking by me.

 The exact nature of the offer can either be hard-coded into the game (e.g. for selling items by the developers), or it may be configurable through moves the seller sends (e.g. for setting a price for safe passage).

-In both situations, the buyer can simply transfer CHI as specified, and the game backend will [see the transaction](games.md#currency) and react accordingly.
+In both situations, the buyer can simply transfer XCRC as specified, and the game backend will [see the transaction](games.md#currency) and react accordingly.